usatales.com

 The archdiocese relocated to Houston, and the mansion was turned into a museum.
 It was later taken up by the Galveston Historical Foundation.
 The archdiocese sold the ancient Bishop’s Palace to the organization in 2013.
 The home receives approximately 65,000 visitors each year.

-While the house is not as lavishly furnished as it was when the Greshams lived there, its distinctive architecture, stained glass windows, expensive woodwork, and stunning fixtures more than makeup for the interior’s lack of decoration.
+While the house is not as lavishly furnished as it was when the Greshams lived there, its distinctive architecture, stained glass windows, expensive woodwork, and stunning fixtures more than make up for the interior’s lack of decoration.

 So, for a few hours, get away from the beach and learn about the rich history of Bishop’s Palace, the island, and the lives of the individuals who resided in this wonderful Castle.

-When it comes to Castles in Texas, this is a hidden gem.
+This is a hidden gem.
 If you’re in Galveston, you should check it out.

 You’ll get an audio device with your tour entrance ticket that will take you through the history of the house, the family who lived here, and a little bit about the house itself.